White Oak

 Furniture, flooring, barrels

 The workhorse of the South Shore.
-Beautiful ray flecks when quartersawn.
+Beautiful ray flecks quartersawn.
 Patience required for drying.
+Excellent rot resistance makes it ideal for outdoor applications.

 Red Oak